 - Braais.
 A definite South African term for barbecue.
 No South African get together is complete without a braai.
 Our outdoor lifestyle lends itself to eating outdoors.
 High-quality beef or Karoo lamb or boerewors (farm sausage) are the favourites.

 - Kirstenbosch.
 These botanical gardens are deservedly world-famous.
-The unique aspect about these gardens is that there are no areas off-limits, you can wander around and walk wherever you want.
+The unique aspect about the Kirstenbosch Gardens is that there are no areas off-limits, you can wander around and walk wherever you want.
 People are positively encouraged to have al fresco picnics and adult get-togethers and children's parties abound.

 - Restaurants.
 Some of the best quality, locally sourced foods in the world at the most reasonable prices.
 A winning combination.
 Obviously, seafood is a local speciality but going out to dine is an affordable delight.
 Difficult to pin down an absolute favourite.
 My candidate?
 The Food Barn in Noordhoek village.